Snow White and the Seven Dwarfs (1937 film): Early writing

 Disney became concerned that such a comical approach would lessen the plausibility of the characters and, sensing that more time was needed for the development of the Queen, advised in an outline circulated on November 6 that attention be paid exclusively to "scenes in which only Snow White, the Dwarfs, and their bird and animal friends appear".
 The names and personalities of the dwarfs, however, were still "open to change".
-A meeting of November 16 resulted in another outline entitled 'Dwarfs Discover Snowwhite', which introduced the character of Dopey, who would ultimately prove to be the most successful of the dwarf characterizations.
+A meeting on November 16 resulted in another outline entitled 'Dwarfs Discover Snowwhite', which introduced the character of Dopey, who would ultimately prove to be the most successful of the dwarf characterizations.
+In the original storyboard, Dopey was very talkative, but no suitable voice actors could be found.
+Mel Blanc was given a try without success.
+It was suggested to make him mute instead.
 For the rest of 1934, Disney further developed the story by himself, finding a dilemma in the characterization of the Queen, who he felt could no longer be "fat" and "batty", but a "stately beautiful type", a possibility already brought up in previous story meetings.

+Reworking

 Disney did not focus on the project again until the autumn of 1935.
 It was believed that the Silly Symphony short The Goddess of Spring (1934) may have placed doubt in his studio's abilities to animate a realistic girl.
 Apparently, a three-month trip to Europe that summer restored his confidence.
 At this point, Disney and his writers focused on the scenes in which Snow White and the dwarfs are introduced to the audience and each other.
-He laid out the likely assignments for everyone working on the film in a memorandum of November 25, 1935 and had decided on the personalities of the individual dwarfs.
+He laid out the likely assignments for everyone working on the film in a memorandum on November 25, 1935 and decided on the personalities of the individual dwarfs.